demolemo/life-expectancy/README.md

 life expectancy.
 As well as to compare countries between each other.

 Libs used: scipy, seaborn
-Written in Python3 relised in JupyterNotebook.
+Written in Python3 released in JupyterNotebook.